• Home

 • registered health professionals (paediatricians, GPs, health visitors, school nurses, physiotherapists, speech and language therapists)

-• if your child attends an Enfield Special School please access your Schools OT service through the school.
+• if the child attends an Enfield special school please access the schools OT service through the school.

 Following receipt of the referral, an acknowledgment letter is sent to the referrer and parents (if you do not get a letter after four weeks, please call the department to confirm the referral was received).